UK GENERAL DATA PROTECTION REGULATION

 ‘Personal data’ means information that can identify a living individual.

-The GDPR sets out the key principles that all personal data must be processed in line with.
+The UK GDPR sets out the key principles that all personal data must be processed in line with.

 Data must be: processed lawfully, fairly and transparently; collected for specific, explicit and legitimate purposes; limited to what is necessary for the purposes for which it is processed; accurate and kept up to date; held securely; only retained for as long as is necessary for the reasons it was collected